 These are some of the scenarios that can trigger separation anxiety:

 - Being left alone for the first time.

 - Being left alone when accustomed to constant human contact.

-- Suffering a traumatic event, such as time at a shelter or boarding kennel.
+- Suffering a traumatic event, such as time away from you in a boarding kennel.

 - Change in the family's routine or structure, or the loss of a family member or other pet.